 - Integrated M.Sc course for 5 Years

-How is the 20 percentile calculated for the Qualifying Exam?
+How is the top 20 percentile calculated for the Qualifying Exam?

 The percentiles are calculated by taking the aggregate marks of all the subjects of the Qualifying Exam.
 Institutions will provide cutoff marks for top 20 percentiles of various categories and the information will be published on the IIT websites.